3venn/.github/profile/README.md

-## Explain the connection between three groups
+## Explain the intersection between three groups

 1) The three groups are not usually grouped together, so good answers must involve original thinking.
 Or not.
 2) The wrongest of all wrong answers will recieve bonus* points**